bcosca/fatfree/readme.md

 ```

 And that's all there is to it! `minify()` reads each file (`typo.css` and `grid.css` in our CSS example, `underscore.js` in our Javascript example), strips off all unnecessary whitespaces and comments, combines all of the related items as a single Web page component, and attaches a far-future expiry date so the user's Web browser can cache the data.
 It's important that the `PARAMS.type` variable base points to the correct path.
 Otherwise, the URL rewriting mechanism inside the compressor won't find the CSS/Javascript files.

-Note: Like other Javascript/CSS compression engines, Fat-Free will not go to the trouble of compressing CSS files defined by the `@import` directive.

 ### Client-Side Caching